Konstantinos2421/Web_Development_Project/README.md

 - **database:** MySQL
 ___
 ### System User Types:
 - **admin:** This user is responsible for managing the warehouse of a base.
-He is also responsible for creating announcements about emergency items and he can create new rescuers accounts
+He is also responsible for creating announcements about emergency items and he can create new rescuer accounts
 - **rescuer:** This user owns a vehicle and he is responsible for gathering and distributing the emergency items to the citizens
 - **citizen:** This user can donate or request emergency items
 ___